What are some flexible side hustle ideas that work on your time?

 Side hustles may involve starting your own small business, even if you are working through an app.
 It is important to do your homework and understand your legal obligations.
 Make sure you know:

 If you start your own business, there are minimum requirements to get you off the ground.
-Forming an LLC may help reduce personal liability for anything related to your business.
+Registering an LLC may help reduce personal liability for anything related to your business.
+With a Rocket Legal+ membership, in addition to personalized legal documents and big discounts on Pro Services for your business, your first LLC registration is FREE (excluding state fees).

-If you have more questions about your school year side hustle, reach out to a Rocket Lawyer network attorney for affordable legal advice.
+If you have more questions about your school year side hustle, reaching out to a Rocket Legal Pro™ is an easy and reliable way to get affordable legal advice.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.